Privacy and Confidentiality

 Complete Care Team recognises that all clients, their families and carers have the right to expect that they will be treated courteously, with dignity and respect; and that their personal information will be protected by complying with national privacy principles regarding the collection, use and disclosure of their private information, and that their personal information will be kept confidential.

 Complete Care Team will ensure:

-> CCT abide by the conditions in the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act, 2002, and the Privacy Amendment (Notifiable Data Breaches) Act 2017.
+> They abide by the Privacy & Personal Information Protection Act 1998, The Health Records and Information Privacy Act, 2002, and the Privacy Amendment (Notifiable Data Breaches) Act 2017.

 > Information provided to other service providers (with the consent of the service user) will be relevant to the service providers needs.

-> CCT staff respect our clients, their families and carers privacy and confidentiality at all times.
+> Respect for our clients, their families and carers privacy and confidentiality at all times.

 > CCT staff abide by the Privacy and Confidentiality Policy.